Last date modified: 2025-Nov-12

 Monitoring Data Analysis status

 A run’s progress can be monitored on the Data Analysis page.
-Data Analysis breaks down each of stage into sections that include dashboard summaries, sub-job details, and counts.
+Data Analysis breaks down each stage into sections that include dashboard summaries, sub-job details, and counts.

 Overall progress